-It is important to observe that the way $\bar{F}$ is estimated can affect the convergence characteristics of an iteration like eqn.~\ref{eqn:diag_iter} in subtle and important ways.
-For example, if $\bar{F}$ is estimated using gradients from previous iterations, and especially if it is the average of \emph{all} past gradients as in AdaGrad, it may shrink sufficiently slowly that the convergence issues seen in the example at the end of Section \ref{sec:empfish_comparison} are avoided.
-Moreover, for reasons related to this phenomenon, it seems likely that the proofs of regret bounds in \citet{ADAGRAD} and the related work of \citet{Hazan_newton} could \emph{not} be modified work if the exact $\bar{F}$, computed only at the current $\theta$, were used.
-Developing a better understanding of this issue, and the relationship between methods and theories such as AdaGrad developed in the convex optimization literature, and classical stochastic 2nd-order methods and theories \citep[e.g][]{Murata,bottou_very_large} remains an interesting direction for future research.
+It is important to observe that the way $\bar{F}$ is estimated can affect the convergence characteristics of an iteration like eqn.~\ref{eqn:diag_iter} in subtle but important ways.
+For example, if $\bar{F}$ is estimated using gradients from previous iterations, and especially if it is the average of \emph{all} past gradients (as in AdaGrad), it may shrink sufficiently slowly that the convergence issues seen in the example at the end of Section \ref{sec:empfish_comparison} are avoided.
+Moreover, for reasons related to this phenomenon, it seems likely that the proofs of regret bounds in \citet{ADAGRAD} and the related work of \citet{Hazan_newton} could \emph{not} be modified to work if the exact $\bar{F}$, computed only at the current $\theta$, were used.
+Developing a better understanding of this issue, and the relationship between methods developed in the online learning literature (such as AdaGrad), and classical stochastic 2nd-order methods based on notions of curvature, remains an interesting direction for future research.